acudworth3/dotfiles/public_notes/workflow_setup_public/IDE_Rebuild_Plan/neovim_rebuild_v3.md

 > You have to figure out how to clear the register or it will always append

 - [ ] Task -> 🗒️ map a copy results command.
-Use the defualt yank register https://keep.google.com/u/0/#NOTE/1C_d8ux-dxf39sklvu-Nge2fvwgeo09iL2VuZBiwPpIMpkhK3hzVIdqNuEnHrCrROA8t6JhJh
+Use the default yank register https://keep.google.com/u/0/#NOTE/1C_d8ux-dxf39sklvu-Nge2fvwgeo09iL2VuZBiwPpIMpkhK3hzVIdqNuEnHrCrROA8t6JhJh
 - [ ] Task -> 🗒️ Copy all lines that match a pattern `:g/Task/yank P` paste with `"p`

 ### Regexes